baemins/SNU_CS_M2177.004300/README.md

 # Hands on Labs for SNU Deep Learning M2177.004300, 2018 Spring semester

-This document aims to Deep learning infrastructure setup and MNIST practice
+This document aims to Deep learning infrastructure setup and MNIST practice.
+Lecture slides are in Github.

 For Azure credit, please contact your TA